Tools

 Cost/comparison-

 Of course everyone asks two questions: “What is the cost?” and “How does this compare to a laser welder?”
 The reality is that they are very different technologies so a direct comparison is difficult.
 You cannot compare the listed power output of a pulse welder to the listed power output of a laser simply because they do not work the same way.
 One welds using electrical current and the other welds using a coherent beam of light.
 While they can be used for similar work, how they weld and the way in which you use them for particular jobs is vastly different.
 What I can say for certain (as someone who has both a PUK welder and a high end laser) I would much rather have both the PUK 6 (at just under $6k US) and a lower end laser (say $4k to $10k) than spend the same amount (or significantly more- my 180 Joule laser was $22k) on just a higher end laser- the main reason being that there’s a lot of jobs the PUK can handle that a laser cannot.
-For welding extremely thin material, welding Silver, and retipping (especially on colored stones) the PUK welder has no equal.
+For welding extremely thin material, doing delicate work, welding Silver, and retipping settings (especially on colored stones) the PUK welder has no equal.
 For more info read the Pulse welder or laser welder? section below.

 Pros and cons-